 - 1. To develop your teams' rubric categories, compare the characteristics of a healthy coral and an unhealthy coral that you wrote on Coral Characteristics: Student Sheet #3.
 As an example, you probably noticed that the healthy corals have a bright yellow/green color, while unhealthy corals have a brown color.
 "Color" would therefore be a category on your rubric.
 "Bright yellow/green" and "Brown" could be two of the criteria descriptions for that rubric category.
 A short list of categories has been created for you.
 Your group may add additional categories. - 2.
-Fill in the criteria descriptions for each category. - 3.
-Report your group's categories and characteristics of each type of coral to the class. - 4.
+Fill in the criteria descriptions for each category. (what the good and bad coral look like in each category) - 3.
+Report your group's categories and characteristics of each type of coral to the class.
+If any students worked in a group - 4.
 Your teacher will help the class create a standardized class rubric.
 Write the categories and criteria for evaluating the health of a coral on Class Rubric: Student Sheet #4.
+All students need to have the same criteria and categories for consistency